manifest-cyber/cli/README.md

 `-o`, `--output`: SBOM format to use.
 Either cyclonedx-json or spdx-json.

+Note: CycloneDX released v1.5 on June 25, 2023.
+Currently, Manifest only provides partial support for v1.5 and full support for prior versions.

 `-n`, `--name`: Name of the generated SBOM.
 Overrides any existing version info.

 `--label`: One or more labels to add to the SBOM.
 If the label does not exist, it will be created then applied to the SBOM.
 Use a single --label flag with comma delimited values, or multiple --label flag instances.